 At LEH, sportswomen, thespians, musicians and artists are also to be seen mentoring GCSE students, leading rousing debates, programming and building robots, raising the school's awareness of vital global issues and taking difficult political stances as an MUNer, as well as developing their academic passions in the many fun clubs which departments also offer.

 Sixth Formers often lead activities for younger students in clubs such as Feminist Society, Drama, STEM and languages.

 Clubs and Societies

 We offer a wide range of clubs and societies.
-Most take place during the long lunch break and, while they may vary from year to year, may include activities as varied as Scrabble, science, robotics, chess, debating, German, geography, classics, a variety of sports, Christian Union and Amnesty International.
+Most take place during the long lunch break and, while they may vary from year to year, may include activities as varied as Scrabble, science, robotics, chess, debating, German, geography, classics, a variety of sports, Inclusion Club, Pride Club, Eco Squad and Amnesty International.

 A place of possibilities

 Please click on the cover above to view our Place of Possibilities Extra-Curricular Guide

 There is a flourishing Service Volunteers group which, with Hampton School, organises events for the elderly and for disabled young people; the Duke of Edinburgh Award Scheme is available at Bronze, Silver and Gold levels; Young Enterprise groups operate in the sixth form and LEH School runs the local CCF contingent with students from LEH, Hampton School and Hampton High participating.

 The school is keen to extend the education we offer beyond the classroom, and there are numerous school trips during the course of the academic year, including some that are residential.